dyne/weechad/README.md

 Will create the `~/weechad` script and a new conf in `~/.weechad`

-If you like copy the script by hand into `/usr/local/bin/weechad`
+You may copy the script as root into `/usr/local/bin/weechad`

 Comes pre-configured with [DarkIRC](https://news.dyne.org/howto_darkfi_1-connect_to_darkirc/) (needs daemon running) and [Libera](https://libera.chat), just:
 ```